abouchard-ds/QA.d/README.md

 * Almost no dependencies, packages are default;
 * The GUI follows your personnal Linux theme;
 * A '*non graphical*' version is also available;
+* The data is real and can in itself be usefull;
 * Usefull if you want to practice statistics, modeling, finance;
 * Usefull if you want to practice data wrangling on files;
 * Who knows?
 You could become a millionnaire using your dataset to make financial decisions